antonmry/jexler/side/guide/guide.md

 * Sourceforge: [http://sourceforge.net/projects/htt/](http://sourceforge.net/projects/htt/)
 * Binaries: [http://www.jexler.net/htt/](http://www.jexler.net/htt/)

-I made some minor contributions to the project and mainly I build httest binaries automatically using jexler whenever a new httest source code relelase appears at Sourceforge (plus nightly builds):
+I made some minor contributions to the project and I build httest binaries automatically using jexler whenever a new httest source code relelase appears at Sourceforge (plus nightly builds).
+An automatic build consists roughly of the following steps:

 * Check out source from git repository at Sourceforge.
 * Build and make some basic tests, using also the ShellTool.